paalamugan/single-spa-example-global/README.md

   storeDistributor.registerStore(storeName, store);
   ```

-  - Add Below line, So you can access registered Store state value from other micro frontend application.
+  - Add Below line, Where you would like to access registered Store state value.

   ```ts
   import { storeDistributorFromRedux as storeDistributor } from "single-spa-global";